vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   and acceptance of an explicitly empty miscellaneous payload.
 - Validation: warning-free Debug builds; all 21 CTest targets pass (10.78 s).

+## Keep operand construction compatible with the current Apple compiler

+- The recent Linux-warning cleanup used parenthesized aggregate construction through `emplace_back`, which the current Apple toolchain rejects.
+Construct the operand in place, then assign its value and role.
+This preserves operand and field capture without adding a constructor to the shared value type.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.91 s).
+Linux CI was not run locally.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual